ninlilizi/SEGI/README.md

 # Features.
-* Deferred and Forward render paths.
 * 2D, Single Pass Rendering
-* Limited Single Pass Instanced Rendering.
-* Runs on Unity versions 2017 and 2018
+* Runs on Unity version 2018 (2017 support is coming)
+* Functions as a PostProcessing v2 effect

 A fully-dynamic voxel-based global illumination system for Unity.
 More details at http://www.sonicether.com/segi/